nyu-pl-fa22/hw07-sol/README.md

 implement this, you will end up with static scoping + deep binding or dynamic scoping + shallow binding.

-Since terms that are interpreted can now contain free variables, you also need to consider the case in `eval` where `t` is of the form `Var x`.
+Since the interpreted terms can now contain free variables, you also need to consider the case in `eval` where `t` is of the form `Var x`.
 In the current implementation, an exception is thrown because beta-reduction with `subst` guarantees that we will never have free variables.
 Think about how to implement this case in the new